HEnquist/camilladsp/README.md

   Setting `stop_on_rate_change` to `true` makes CamillaDSP stop the processing if the measured capture sample rate changes.
 Default is `false`.
   The `rate_measure_interval` setting is used for adjusting the measurement period.
 A longer period gives a more accurate measurement of the rate, at the cost of slower response when the rate changes.
   The default is 1.0 seconds.
 Processing will stop after 3 measurements in a row are more than 4% off from the configured rate.
 The value of 4% is chosen to allow some variation, while still catching changes between for example 44.1 to 48 kHz.

+* `volume_ramp_time` (optional, defaults to 400 ms)
+  This setting controls the duration of this ramp when changing volume of the default volume control.
+  The value must not be negative.
+If left out or set to `null`, it defaults to 400 ms.

 * `capture` and `playback`
   Input and output devices are defined in the same way.